 Inquire Publication is 100% student-run.
 We are non-partisan and we do not take endorsements from any corporations.
 Our articles are written by our journalists and students on a submission basis.
 Interested in writing for us?
 We always encourage and welcome student engagement.
 Visit our submissions guidelines page for more details on how to contribute to our next issue.

-Shelby is a 3rd Year English Major in the Business Certificate.
-She's interested in American Politics, Climate Change, and Socio-Political controversies within Vulnerable Communities.
-Her hometown is in Mississauga, Ontario.
+Shelby's hometown is in Mississauga, Ontario.
+She is a 4th Year English Major in the Business Certificate.
+She's interested in American Politics, Climate Change, and Socio-Political controversies within Vulnerable Communities

 Editor in Chief

-Taylor is a 3rd Year Politics Major.
+Taylor's hometown is Toronto, Ontario.
+He is a 3rd Year Politics Major.
 He's Interested in a variety of topics, but most notably American Election Interference, and student issues on campus.
-His hometown is Toronto, Ontario.

 Ellicott Ashworth Cochrane

-Ellie is a 3rd Year Politics Major in the Business Certificate.
+Ellie's hometown is Greenwich, Connecticut.
+She is a 3rd Year Politics Major in the Business Certificate.
 She is interested in issues concerning equality and human rights.
-Her hometown is Greenwich, Connecticut.

-Emma is a first year Arts and Science student from Toronto, Ontario.
+Emma is a second year English and History student from Toronto, Ontario.
 She is interested in anything and everything, but especially issues of accessibility and equality.

-Toronto born and raised, Andrea is in first year Arts and Science, planning an astrophysics specialization.
-They are interested in human rights, intersectional feminism, and politics.
+Toronto born and raised, Tai is in their second year of an astrophysics specialization.
+They are particularly interested in queer and intersectionalism activism.

 Sandrine is a first year Arts and Science student from Guelph, Ontario.
 She is interested inmany sociopolitical issues including global education equality and climate change.